 Some dogs bloat from gorging on food or trash, others bloat after drinking copious amounts of water after exercise, and some dogs bloat for no known reason.
 This is a highly deadly medical condition, and even rapid medical attention doesn’t guarantee survival.

-If you need financial assistant there are many organizations that you can reach out to for help, including my favorite which I like to call my vet discount plan.
+If you need financial assistant there are many organizations that you can reach out to for help, including my favorite, which has a network of quality vet clinics at a reduced price with their membership plan.
 Otherwise, I would suggest getting pet insurance before another occurrence.
 It can’t do you much good right now, but if your dog is susceptible to pain then there is a good chance you will need a policy going forward.